apache/pekko/docs/src/main/paradox/remoting.md

 ## Creating Actors Remotely

-If you want to use the creation functionality in Akka remoting you have to further amend the `application.conf` file in the following way (only showing deployment section):
+If you want to use the creation functionality in Pekko remoting you have to further amend the `application.conf` file in the following way (only showing deployment section):

 ```